ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 **Converting a raster to a vector**

-If you have some raster-based elements that you’d like to include in your Infographiq image, Illustrator has got you covered.
+If you have some raster-based elements that you’d like to include in your JAI Vectors image, Illustrator has got you covered.
 You’ll just need to convert those elements into vectors and here’s how to do that:

 1. Select image (from Layers; or Select All from menu).